 Jeremy De Chavez joined the University of Macau in 2018 as an Assistant Professor of English.
 Prior to joining UM, he held teaching appointments at De La Salle University, Wilfrid Laurier University, and Queen’s University.
-His work has found print in journals such as Critical Arts, JMMLA, The Explicator, ANQ, Kritika Kultura, Kemanusiaan, and Food, Culture, & Society.
+His work could be found or is forthcoming in journals such as Critical Arts, ARIEL: A Review of International English Literature, JMMLA, The Explicator, ANQ, Kritika Kultura, Kemanusiaan, Masculinities and Social Change, Text Matters, and Food, Culture, & Society.
 While his research and teaching areas are primarily in Postcolonial Studies, Global Anglophone Literature, and Critical/Cultural Theory, he is committed to being a strategic generalist with wide-ranging interests across literary periods, genres, and cultural forms.

 Jeremy received his PhD in English Literature from Queen’s University, Canada under the supervision of Asha Varadharajan.